Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude3600m

 After approximately one hour of walking, we reach Braga, where we visit a magnificent Tibetan monastery perched on the village.
-This monastery, typically Tibetan, is constructed on the mountainside, on the hillock of limestone.
+This monastery, typically Tibetan, is constructed on the mountainside, on a hillock of limestone.
 After the visit, we trek to Manang village where we will stop for lunch.
 We then deviate from the main classic trail of the Annapurna Circuit by following the Marsyangdi River until its source, leading to Tilicho Lake.
 Our overnight stop is at Khangsar.

 • Accommodation Lodge